chrisgrieser/nvim-tinygit/README.md

 **GitHub URL**
 Creates a permalink to the current file/lines at GitHub.
 The link is opened in the browser and copied to the system clipboard.
 In normal mode, uses the current file, in visual mode, uses the selected lines.
+(Note that visual mode detection requires you to use the lua function below instead of the `:Tinygit` ex-command.)
 - `"file"`: code view
 - `"blame"`: blame view
 - `"repo"`: repo root